 Risk Committee.
-The Risk Committee of the Board was established to assist the Board in fulfilling its risk management oversight responsibilities.
-Annually, the Risk Committee recommends the ERM policy and the risk appetite framework, to the Board of Directors for approval.
+The Risk Committee was established to assist the Board in fulfilling its risk management oversight responsibilities.
+Annually, the Risk Committee recommends the ERM policy and the risk appetite framework to the Board of Directors for approval.
 The Risk Committee receives periodic updates on compliance with the framework from the Chief Risk Officer (the "CRO").